-We present prototypical models of topological feedback control by using quantum Maxwell's demons, which we shall refer to as topological Maxwell's demons.
-In a one-dimensional case, a topological Maxwell's demon causes feedback-assisted chiral transport due to topology.
-We find that the topological Maxwell's demon can generate topologically distinct phases by changing the duration of feedback control.
+We present prototypical models of topological feedback control by using quantum Maxwell demons, which we shall refer to as topological Maxwell demons.
+In one dimension, a topological Maxwell demon causes feedback-assisted chiral transport due to topology.
+We find that the topological Maxwell demon creates topologically distinct phases by changing the duration of feedback control.
 We also show that feedback control can induce the non-Hermitian skin effect, which is a hallmark of dynamical topology unique to open systems \cite{Lee16,Yao18,Gong18,Yokomizo19,Okuma20,Zhang20,Okuma23,Lin23}.
-The chiral transport caused by the topological Maxwell's demon is protected by topology and hence robust against noise and decoherence during the feedback process.
+The chiral transport caused by the topological Maxwell demon is protected by topology and hence robust against disorder, noise, and decoherence during the feedback process.

-Symmetry plays a pivotal role in classification of topological phases \cite{Kitaev09,Schnyder08,Chiu16,RoyHarper17,Higashikawa19,Gong18,Kawabata19,Zhou19,Lieu20,Liu22,Kawabata22,Sa22}.
+Symmetry plays a pivotal role in the classification of topological phases \cite{Kitaev09,Schnyder08,Chiu16,RoyHarper17,Higashikawa19,Gong18,Kawabata19,Zhou19,Lieu20,Liu22,Kawabata22,Sa22}.
 Here, we perform a symmetry classification of quantum feedback control.
-We find that only a subset of the 38 symmetry classes of non-Hermitian matrices \cite{Bernard02,Kawabata19,Zhou19} is compatible with quantum channels with projective measurements.
-We identify ten relevant symmetry classes of quantum channels for discrete quantum feedback control (see Table \ref{table_AZdag}), and provide examples of feedback control for each class.
-In particular, we propose a quantum Maxwell's demon with a two-point measurement as an example of symmetry-protected topological feedback control.
+We find that only a subset of the 38 symmetry classes of non-Hermitian operators \cite{Bernard02,Kawabata19,Zhou19} is compatible with quantum channels with projective measurements.
+We identify ten relevant symmetry classes of quantum channels for discrete quantum feedback control (see Table \ref{table_AZdag}) and provide examples of feedback control for each class.
+In particular, we propose a quantum Maxwell demon with a two-point measurement as an example of symmetry-protected topological feedback control.
 This demon generates helical spin transport protected by symmetry, which may be regarded as a counterpart of the quantum spin Hall effect in feedback-controlled quantum systems.